AlexanderKidd/FactoidL/README.md

 A new GitHub Pages site has been launched here for the time being: https://alexanderkidd.github.io/

-A FactoidL desktop app using Electron has also been created under `factoidl-desktop`, download the appropriate executable here: https://github.com/AlexanderKidd/FactoidL/releases
+A FactoidL desktop app using Electron has also been created under `factoidl-desktop`, download the appropriate zip for your platform here and then run the `factoidl-desktop` file: https://github.com/AlexanderKidd/FactoidL/releases

+(Note: The application files have not been signed yet.)

 ## How To Contribute
 You can contact us at the official email: factoidlproject@gmail.com